bgoonz/docs-collection/github/developers/github-marketplace/github-marketplace-overview/about-github-marketplace.md

 ---
 title: About GitHub Marketplace
-intro: 'Learn about {% data variables.product.prodname_marketplace %} where you can share your apps and actions publicly with all {% data variables.product.product_name %} users.'
+intro: "Learn about {% data variables.product.prodname_marketplace %} where you can share your apps and actions publicly with all {% data variables.product.product_name %} users."
 redirect_from:
   - /apps/marketplace/getting-started/
   - /marketplace/getting-started
   - /developers/github-marketplace/about-github-marketplace
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Marketplace
 ---

 [{% data variables.product.prodname_marketplace %}](https://github.com/marketplace) connects you to developers who want to extend and improve their {% data variables.product.prodname_dotcom %} workflows.
 You can list free and paid tools for developers to use in {% data variables.product.prodname_marketplace %}. {% data variables.product.prodname_marketplace %} offers developers two types of tools: {% data variables.product.prodname_actions %} and Apps, and each tool requires different steps for adding it to {% data variables.product.prodname_marketplace %}.

 ## GitHub Actions